wrsturgeon/inator/README.md

 ## What does this whole process look like?

 Surprisingly, it looks a lot like just writing down what you want.
+The key idea is that ***parsers are data***, and you can pass them around, modify them, and combine them just like anything else.

 Here's how we parse either "abc" or "azc":
 ```rust